pack-lab/pack-lab.github.io/_pages/about.md

 ---

 ### Location
-ECS-215A, California State University, Long Beach
+ECS-215A (space for modeling, simulation, and computation) and EN3-108 (space for experiment), California State University, Long Beach

 ---